-- 6 (a) No employee shall be permitted to have another employee substitute for him/her in excess 7 of four (4) consecutive shifts (i.e. consecutive "A" Shifts). - (b) Trade-time will be approved only after the first six (6) months of employment for employees of the Fire/Rescue Department.
-Trade times for these employees must be repaid in accordance with Section 12.7 (e). - (c) The County shall compensate the employee regularly scheduled to work in the amount (s)he would have earned had (s)he worked, and in no manner be liable for any wages for the hours worked by the substitute employee (i.e. out of class will be paid the employee normally assigned). - (d) Trade-time request forms will be signed by both parties of the trade and submitted to their District Chief.
+25 (a) No employee shall be permitted to have another employee substitute for him/her in excess 26 of four (4) consecutive shifts (i.e. consecutive "A" Shifts).
+1 (b) Trade-time will be approved only after the first six (6) months of employment for 2 employees of the Fire/Rescue Department.
+Trade times for these employees must be 3 repaid in accordance with this Section.

+- (c) The County shall compensate the employee regularly scheduled to work in the amount they would have earned had they worked, and in no manner be liable for any wages for the hours worked by the substitute employee (i.e. out of class will be paid the employee normally assigned). - (d) Trade-time request forms will be signed by both parties of the trade and submitted to their District Chief.
 Trades submitted for approval more than forty-eight (48) hours prior to the effective time of the trade shall be submitted for approval by the District Chief.
-Trade time may be approved within forty-eight (48) hours of the start of the shift, or at any time during a shift by the District Chief as long as it is between employees of equal rank and qualification (with the exception of Rescue Officer for Rescue Lieutenant).
-It is understood that if a member is notified that he/she is up for mandatory overtime on the next day, and a Trade Time form as been submitted after this notification, the member is still obligated to work the mandatory overtime. - (e) Traded time will be repaid within three-hundred and sixty-five (365) calendar days.
+Trade time may be approved within forty-eight (48) hours of the start of the shift, or at any time during a shift by the District Chief as long as it is between employees of equal rank or individual on a promotional eligibility or Out-Of-Class list and like qualification.
+It is understood that if a member is notified that they is up for mandatory overtime on the next day, and a Trade Time form as been submitted after this notification, the member is still obligated to work the mandatory overtime. - (e) Traded time will be repaid within three-hundred and sixty-five (365) calendar days.
 Employees on their initial probation, submitting a trade after the first six (6) months, must repay their trade within the same pay period.
-The Deputy Chief or his designee has the

-- authority to extend trade time pay backs on an individual, case by case basis. - 2 (f) An employee substituting for another employee shall not be eligible to use vacation leave 3 except for as provided in (o) of this section. - 4 (g) An employee who is being substituted shall not be eligible to work overtime hours on his/her normally scheduled shift. - 6 (h) An employee substituting for another employee shall be eligible to use earned sick leave.
-7 Such sick leave usage shall be assessed as a correction to payroll at the end of the pay 8 period in which it occurred. - (i) An employee who fails to report to duty on an approved trade-time shall be assessed the hours from his/her vacation hours as a correction to payroll at the end of the pay period in which it occurred, and the employee will receive Group I disciplinary action for the first offense and loss of trade-time privileges for a period of one (1) year.
-Additionally, the employees shall be obligated to pay back all time owed another employee through approved trade time. - (j) No third-party trades.
+The Deputy Chief or their designee has the authority to extend trade time pay backs on an individual, case by case basis. - 21 (f) An employee substituting for another employee shall not be eligible to use annual leave 22 in lieu of their portion of the traded assignment. - (g) An employee who is being substituted shall not be eligible to work overtime hours on their normally scheduled shift. - 25 (h) An employee substituting for another employee shall be eligible to use earned sick leave.
+26 Such sick leave usage shall be assessed as a correction to payroll at the end of the pay period in which it occurred.